sjakthol/aws-account-infra/README.md

 policies of the users and roles on the account.

 The stack also contains an alias that makes it easier to use that key.

+### Buckets
+The buckets stack contains infra-level buckets such as a bucket for build artifacts.